thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 interviewed me and this became the fear conversation case in their book *Agile Conversations*.
 Proud!

-The interview was of great help to bring order in my mind and to craft this new presentation *Continuous Delivery for 15 teams and there single monolith*.
+The interview was of great help to bring order to my mind and to craft this new presentation *Continuous Delivery for 15 teams and their single monolith*.

 ## Agile Tour Vilnius 2020: I have 99 Problems.
 Where do I start?
 Theory of Constraints applied

 At SoCraTes Germany 2019, my dear friend
-[Tobias Goeschel](https://twitter.com/w3ltraumpirat) and I did an improvised introductory session on Theory of Constraints.
+[Tobias Goeschel](https://twitter.com/w3ltraumpirat) and I did an improvised introductory session on the Theory of Constraints.
 That got quite some attention.
 After the session, we thought we should turn this into a real presentation and present this at conferences.
 It took some time to realise this.
 But eventually, we presented this at three online conferences at the end of 2020 and beginning of 2021.
 The first was